Perform the enrichment analysis (GSEA) on the genes

 IDtypetoresult_IDtype.- species

-A character vector specifying the version of the database to be used.
-This argument is ignored if
+A character vector specifying the version of the gene annotation databases to be retrieved.
+Default is

 Whether to use a species-converted database when the annotation is missing for the specified species.
-The default value is TRUE.
+Default is

 Specify an Ensembl mirror to connect to.
 The valid options here are